agentultra/postgresql-replicant/README.md

   let settings = PgSettings "my-user" "my-database" "localhost" "5432" "testing" withLogicalStream settings $ \change -> do
     print change
+    return $ changeNextLSN change
       `catch` \err ->
       print err
 ```

 Which should connect, create a `testing` replication slot, and start
 sending your callback the changes to your database as they arrive.

+The type of the callback to `withLogicalStream` is:

+    Change -> IO LSN

+Note the return type.
+The *LSN* or _Log Sequence Number_ is used by
+replicant after running your callback to update its internal stream
+state and tell PostgreSQL that you have consumed this change.
+This
+means that if the connection fails and replicant reconnects to the
+_same_ slot it will restart the stream at the last *LSN* replicant was
+able to successfully send to the server.

+All you have to do is return `changeNextLSN change` at the end of your
+callback.

 ### WAL Output Plugins